-We pride ourselves on having the best creative and professional individuals teaching and providing support services at University of the Arts London.
+We are proud to have the best creative and professional individuals teaching and providing support services at University of the Arts London.

-We highly value the diversity of all our staff and the enrichment this brings to our community.
-We are therefore committed to ensuring an inclusive and supportive environment for all who come to work with us.
+We value the diversity of all our staff and the enrichment this brings to our community.
+So we are committed to an inclusive and supportive environment for all who come to work with us.

-The University’s Equality and Diversity Framework sets out our commitment to promote equality and diversity for all staff on grounds of age, caring responsibilities, disability, gender, nationality, race, religious belief (or no belief), sexual orientation, or transgender identity.
-To find out more about some of the specific initiatives we have in place to support staff diversity, please see below.
+The University’s strategy and equal opportunities policy set out our commitment to promote equality and diversity for all staff regardless of age, caring responsibilities, disability, gender, gender identity, nationality, race, religious belief (or no belief) and sexual orientation.
+To find out more about some of the specific initiatives we have in place to support staff equality, diversity and inclusion, please see below.

 How we support staff

-- To encourage more staff to tell the University about their disability/health status and whether adjustments to the workplace are required, to ensure their access and inclusion.
+- To encourage more staff to tell the University about their impairments/health status and whether adjustments to the workplace are required, to ensure full access and inclusion.

-- To provide managers with guidance, resources and funding to help them to consider and co-ordinate requests for workplace adjustments.
+- To provide managers with guidance, resources and funding to help managers to co-ordinate and implement workplace adjustments.

 - To introduce procedures, systems and communications to enable the University to better monitor, anticipate and plan for the range of access requirements of disabled staff.

-The University also has a Disabled Staff Network.
-The DSN is a confidential supportive group who contributes initiatives on disability awareness and events, promoting disability equality, sharing good practice amongst UAL and discusses important issues on a range of disability matters across the University.
+The University has a Disabled/Neurodiverse Staff Network (DSN).
+The DSN is a confidential supportive group which contributes initiatives on disability awareness and events, promotes disability equality, shares good practice and discusses important issues on a range of disability matters across the University.

-‘en›route’ is a programme of initiatives that aims to attract and develop professionals from under-represented Black, Asian and Minority Ethnic (BAME) backgrounds wishing to enhance their careers in arts higher education.
+‘en>route’ is a programme that aims to attract and develop professionals from under-represented Black, Asian and Minority Ethnic (BAME) backgrounds wishing to enhance their careers in arts higher education.

-The programme emanates from the University’s aspiration to develop a dynamic, community where ethnic diversity and cultural literacy naturally informs our values, our curricula, our professional performance and creative expression.
+The programme demonstrates the University’s goal to develop a dynamic community where ethnic diversity and cultural literacy naturally informs our values, our curricula, our professional performance and creative expression.

-To date, the en>route programme has initiated an enhancement of our recruitment training, established a mentoring scheme for BAME staff and senior managers, held career development workshops, cultural competency seminars and schemes to diversify the talent pool from which we will draw the next generation of academics and support staff.
+The en>route programme has improved our recruitment training, established a mentoring scheme for BAME staff and senior managers, held career development workshops, cultural competency seminars and schemes to diversify the talent pool from which we will draw the next generation of academics and support staff.

-The University also has a race staff forum entitled the Group for Equality of Minority Staff (GEMS).
-The Group aims to encourage interactive discussion in a secure space where members and interested parties can explore relevant topics and ideas.
+The University also has a BAME staff forum, the Group for Equality of Minority Staff (GEMS).
+GEMS encourages interactive discussion in a secure space where members and interested parties can explore relevant topics and ideas.

 How did I get here?’
 Interviews with Black, Asian and Minority Ethnic staff